-Signing: There are no specific formalities under Italian law for the execution of relevant preliminary share (or quota) sale and purchase agreements - either for an SpA or for an SrI.
+Signing: At signing, seller(s) and buyer(s) usually execute the acquisition agreement with its annexes.
+There are no specific formalities under Italian law for the execution of relevant preliminary share (or quota) sale and purchase agreements - either for an SpA or for an SrI.